Vietnamese Yogurt (Mom’s Sữa Chua / Da Ua Recipe)

 How to Serve Vietnamese Yogurt

-• Sữa Chua Trân Châu (Yogurt with Boba Pearls): A treat from Halong Bay, featuring yogurt ice cream served with soft white boba pearls and a drizzle of sweet coconut sauce.
+Yogurt with Boba Pearls (Sữa Chua Trân Châu): A Halong Bay specialty, featuring yogurt ice cream topped with soft white boba pearls and a drizzle of sweet coconut sauce.

 Thanks a bunch for giving my recipe a shot!
 If you enjoyed it, I’d truly appreciate a 5-star 🌟🌟🌟🌟🌟 rating or a comment to let me know your thoughts.